 For a majority of Lansing residents, owning a car is essential.
 Financing a car is often necessary, but many people don’t know all the factors that determine what loans they can receive.
-Our partners at ConsumerAffairs researched the best car loans in Lansing to make your car purchase simple and straightforward.
+We researched the best car loans in Lansing to make your car purchase simple and straightforward.

 Auto loans are not hard to find, and you can apply for loans from banks, credit unions and online lenders.
 When preparing to apply for car loans, it’s helpful to set a budget and see what you can comfortably afford for a monthly payment.
 If you’re able to wait, saving more money to use as a down payment can help you shorten the term of your loan or lower your monthly payments.